 This is how many spells the hero can cast of each type (arcane, holy or nature).

 9) Height

 The hero is tall or short, depending on the race.
+Height does not affect most Standard Actions but it can affect some Specific Actions.

 For example, a dwarf is short whereas an elf is tall.